 If you’d like to find out more about how to get started, take a look at this fact sheet I put together for the taster sessions I ran at the 2018 Women’s Festival at St John’s College, Oxford.
 (A slight female slant, but fairly general-purpose.)

-You can also watch a few of my old competition and training lifts here, including this, the squat that won me first place in the women’s 63 kg squat category at the World Drug-Free Powerlifting Federation Single Lift Championships 2015, in glamorous Telford, England.
-(Though my crown was wrested from me the morning after, teaching me some slow lessons about what I want this sport to be in my life – and some quicker ones about the merits of reading the rule book.
+You can also watch a few of my old competition and training lifts here, including the squat that won me first place in the women’s 63 kg squat category at the World Drug-Free Powerlifting Federation Single Lift Championships 2015, in glamorous Telford, England.
+(Though my crown was wrested from me the morning after, teaching me some slow lessons about what I want this sport to be in my life—and some quicker ones about the merits of reading the rule book.
 Read more here.)

 Here is my winning lift: